Skip to main content

 When you first enter a PlugNmeet room, you will be prompted to choose how you want to join the audio session.
 This is your most important first step.

-- Microphone: Choose this option to speak and participate in the meeting.
-Your browser will ask for permission to access your microphone.
+• Enable Microphone and Camera: Choose this option to speak and share your video in the meeting.
+Your browser will ask for permission to access your microphone and camera.

-- Listen only: Choose this option to join without a microphone.
-You will be able to hear everything but will not be able to speak.
+• Continue as a listener: Choose this option to join without a microphone or camera.
+You will be able to hear everything but will not be able to speak or share video.

 Important: This choice is not permanent.
-If you join in "Listen only" mode, you can easily activate your microphone later from the main control bar.
+If you decide to Continue as a listener, you can easily activate your microphone and camera later from the main control bar.

 Section 1: Core Media Controls